EEEBalanceBug-Team6/Server/README.md

 - Another thing to note as Sam said: Weights are not needed to be sent as part of the request and can be deduced from the previous node (offset of the x or y coordinate).
 The decision to take a turn should be sent as part of the response to turn maybe?
 Depends on the last option not yet considered.
+- The response for update should query the options for the currentNode (which has been assigned as the previousNode) and pick one option which is then sent to the rover.
+The rover stores this, makes the turn and then sends this as part of the request (parentDirection) when is reaches the next node.